0xM4sk/AmongUsTrainer/README.md

 2) Launch the LiteLLM proxy using the provided configuration:
    - `litellm --config config.yaml --port 4000`
+   - The proxy exposes OpenAI-compatible routes at `/v1/...` and maps `model=ollama/qwen:7b-chat` to your local Ollama.

 3) Point the game to the proxy (OpenAI-compatible endpoint):
    - `export LITELLM_API_BASE=http://localhost:4000`
    - `export LITELLM_MODEL=ollama/qwen:7b-chat`
+   - Optional: `export LITELLM_CUSTOM_PROVIDER=openai` to force OpenAI-style calls when using the proxy.

 You can still override models per run using CLI args `--crewmate_llm` and `--impostor_llm` with any LiteLLM-supported `provider/model` string.